mickael-guene/umeq/README.rst

 Guest support
 ^^^^^^^^^^^^^
-For the moment only arm64 guest is support.
-There is also a partial working arm guest support.
+For the moment umeq support following guest architecture:

+- arm64 support is in release state
+- armv7 support is in alpha state.
+Floating support is not correct.

 Proot compatibility
 ^^^^^^^^^^^^^^^^^^^